garethtdavies/docker-masterclass/README.md

 Successfully built 81a2fcf7791c
 Successfully tagged simple-docker-app:latest
 ```
-The build was far quicker as NPM didn't have to reinstall the used modules
+The build was far quicker as npm didn't have to reinstall the used modules
 again, and the filesystem layer already built was reused:
 ```
 Step 5/7 : RUN npm install